adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 minds are always better, so if you feel interested - don't hesitate!
-Try it out and contribute, we will be there for you on our Github account, I also will try to write more about it on this new and shiny blog in the future.
+Try it out and contribute, we will be there for you on our Github account, I also will try to write more about it on this new and shiny blog and you can always drop an email for me or directly to info@graphity.org

-Talk to you on the next post and in comments!
+What are your thoughts on this - let's talk in comments!

 The End :-)